Stability-AI/StableSwarmUI/README.md

 (In short: personal usage is free, commercial usage is not)

 This license is an initial selection, particularly for the Alpha stage of the project, that is subject to change in the future.
+It will probably be swapped to MIT during Beta.